 - In the Compatibility drop-down box, select the set of default settings you want to use for this session, if any.

 The compatibility settings include keyboard maps and themes similar to those of other emulation products.
 The default Reflection compatibility setting is optimized for this product.

 - For Host Name/IP Address, enter the fully qualified host name.

 Note: Both IPv4 addresses (in the form 127.0.0.1) and IPv6 addresses (in the form 2001:0db8:3c4d:0015:0000:0000:abcd:ef12) are accepted.

 - Change other settings if necessary.

-- From the Reflection button, choose Save As to save the session document.
+- From the Quick Access Toolbar, click the Save button to save the session document.